ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 #### Example 3: TLS user authentication for an LDAP query

-- The LDAP client initiates a TLS connection the the server, conveying the user's domain via the DANE Client Identity extension.
+- The LDAP client initiates a TLS connection to the server, conveying the user's domain via the DANE Client Identity extension.
 - If the dane_clientid is allowed and begins with a _user label, the TLS server then performs a DNS lookup for TLSA records holding the user's CA, and includes them when requesting a client certificate.
 - If the client's certificate is signed by a CA found in the TLSA records and the certificate's dNSName prefixed with a _user label matches the dane_clientid then the client identity is authenticated to consist of the lowercase uid in the certificate, an "@" symbol and the lowercase UTF-8 representation of the certificate's dNSName (which lacks the "_user." prefix).
 - The LDAP server responds to SASL EXTERNAL authentication by obtaining the authenticated user identity in userid@domain.name form and, if so requested, attempts to change to an authorization identity.